Melbourne to Sydney

 A change of scenery!
 If you want to learn a bit about Australia’s history, stop by Canberra.
 Otherwise head straight to Thredbo to climb Australia’s tallest mountain.
 Don’t worry – you can catch a chairlift most of the way up 😉 .
 After hiking for a couple of hours take a photo on the top of the Australia!
-Finish your day hanging out in Thredbo, or maybe camping in free camp by the river, at the bottom of the mountains.
+Finish your day hanging out in Thredbo, or maybe camping in a free camp by the river, at the bottom of the mountains.

 Day 06 Jervis Bay

 One of the contenders for the whitest sand in Australia.
 Chill out at Jervis Bay for some great beach time, or maybe a snorkel.
-Theres also a nearby national park you can spending some time in.
+Theres also a nearby national park you can spend some time in.
 For the evening – think about heading to Kangaroo Valley.
 While camping in the evening, you’ll find you will be surrounded by wombats!